mmcdan13/kickstarter-analysis/README.md

 I would suggest creating a table and/or line chart to view the trend between Number of Backers, Average Donations, and Goals.
 It would be interesting to answer the question: Do lower fundraising goals have fewer backers but higher average donations?
+I also would create a bar chart to display the average length of time campaigns ran based on Outcome.